kunjcr2/AIResearchAssistant/README.md

-Here's a **cleaned and professional README** for your project based on the code you gave:

----

 # 📄 theHelper – AI Research Assistant

 > Upload a PDF, get a clean summary, and ask questions based on its content — fast and intelligently.